 This situation is ultimately desirable in all countries, because it means that the Government is in harmony with the households of the country it governs.
 If not, the households in that country will ultimately lack economic confidence in that Government, because everyone intuitively knows that the Government will ultimately have to tax the earnings/wealth of those households to make its ends meet.
-When such fear, or worry, prevails over long periods of more than a few years countries' economies begin to implode because households and companies domiciled in the jurisdiction begin to lose confidence in the economic system of that country, and leave it, with negative impacts of the economy's growth and ultimate economic prospects.
-This has an obvious bearing on current (Autumn 2013) discussions around the speed of adjustment of the fiscal gap in Ireland.
+When such fears prevail beyond the short term countries' economies begin to implode because households and companies domiciled in the jurisdiction begin to lose confidence in the economic system of that country, and leave it, with negative impacts of the economy's growth and ultimate economic prospects.

 Countries which, on the other hand, have surpluses on their Government accounts, as Ireland did from the mid 1990s to the mid 2000s, enjoy the confidence of its resident households and enterprises and enjoy superior growth, superior tax revenues, and falling debt - in short, a virtuous economic and debt cycle.

 As long as a country's debt as percentage of its GNP and GDP remains on a rising trajectory, its economic prospects are worsening.
-Therefore, as the Finance Dublin Debt Clock on this page shows, the Irish economic prospect is currently worsening (Autumn 2013), despite recent improvements in both GNP growth and Government finances, because debt as a percentage of national income is still rising.
+However the Finance Dublin Debt Clock is rising at a slower rate than in 2010-2013, and this is bolstered by improvements in GNP growth and Government finances, with debt as a percentage of national income rising at a diminishing rate.

-What underpins the improved confidence in Irish Government bonds in 2013 is that there is an expectation that the debt to GDP ratio curve will peak out in a year or two, and, perhaps begin a downwards trajectory after that, as it did through the course of the 1990s - early 2000s, the foundation of the so-called 'Celtic Tiger' period.
+What underpins the improved confidence in Irish Government bonds in 2013-2014 is the expectation that the debt to GDP ratio curve will peak out in a year or two, and, perhaps begin a downwards trajectory after that, as it did through the course of the 1990s - early 2000s, the foundation of the so-called 'Celtic Tiger' period.

-Ireland's national debt (2013) still lies on a high trajectory, primarily because of the low relative productivity of Ireland's high levels of public expenditure, alongside a market-competitive private and FDI sector.
-This is particularly marked, given the Irish private sector's high rankings in many world competitiveness indexes, such as those of the World Bank, and others.
+Ireland's national debt (2014) still lies on an trajectory, primarily because of the low relative productivity of Ireland's high levels of public expenditure, alongside a market-competitive private and FDI sector as evidenced by the Irish private sector's high rankings in many world competitiveness indexes, such as those of the World Bank, and others.

 The FINANCE DUBLIN Irish Government Debt Clock was set at midnight on June 30th 2009, when it was €65.278 billion.
 It updates the latest figures for the National Debt of the Republic of Ireland.
 The clock is re-set periodically, to reflect changes in debt and deficit estimates from the Dept of Finance, the National Treasury Management Agency (NTMA), and other bodies.